vot/xkpasswd-node/readme.md

 xkpasswd --complexity <number> --separators <string> --pattern <string> --transform <string> --number <number>
 ```

-*xkp* alias for this task is also defined for convenience.
+`xkp` alias for is also provided for convenience.
 You can use it interchangeably with `xkpasswd` command.